Tom Waddell (baseball)

-Baseball Career
+Baseball career

 The right-hander was signed by the Atlanta Braves as an amateur free agent out of Manhattan College in 1981.
 Hank Aaron was present at Waddell's tryout and credited with signing the young pitcher.
 After three seasons in their farm system, he was drafted by the Indians in the 1983 rule 5 draft.
 He made his major league debut on April 15, 1984 against the Baltimore Orioles, facing only two batters and giving up a game tying sacrifice fly and a single.
 For the season, Waddell went 7–4 with a 3.06 earned run average, 59 strikeouts and six saves in 58 appearances for the Indians, setting a club record for relief appearances by a rookie.

 In 1985, Waddell was 4–5 with a 3.88 ERA and nine saves out of the tribe's bullpen when Cleveland manager Pat Corrales converted him into a starter.
-In his first major league start, Waddell pitched six plus innings to earn the win over Ron Guidry and the New York Yankees.
+In his first major league start, Waddell pitched six plus innings to earn the win over the New York Yankees, and snap a twelve game winning streak for Yankees ace Ron Guidry.
 For the season, he made nine starts, including a 7-hit complete game win over Dave Stieb and the Toronto Blue Jays on August 19.

+His season was cut short when he had surgery to remove bone spurs in his right elbow on September 23.
+He was slated to be part of the starting rotation for 1986 before suffering a setback during Spring training that limited him to only three rehab appearances for Cleveland's triple A affiliate.